MatthieuFra/jsPsychPDS/demos-tasks/introduction-instructions/README.md

-# PDS demos tasks
+ ## Introduction & Instructions

-This depository contains all of the available demos taks used by the demo site.
-You can navigate through each task, it contains the demo stimuli and the code as well.
+ This code-template is to be used to design experiment within the team.
+It contain the visual chart used and the structure of instructions commonly used.